-One participant failed to expel the excess air in the syringe prior to injecting into the eye model.
+One participant failed to expel the excess air in the syringe before injecting into the eye model.
 At first, the participant saw no issue with this and behaved nonchalantly during the IVI preparation and administration process.
-Once probed however, he noted that he "wasn't sure if that was something that you had to do since it was prefilled."
-Although he was familiar with the ranibizumab PFS, which requires a similar step, it was not clear to him that the concept device required expulsion of air prior to administration, suggesting an uncertain understanding of PFS use.
+Once probed, however, he noted that he "was not sure if that was something that you had to do since it was prefilled."
+Although he was familiar with the ranibizumab PFS, which requires a similar step, it was not clear to him that the concept device required expulsion of air before administration, suggesting an uncertain understanding of PFS use.